 Removing it as an option will result in greater consumption of unhealthy drinks, adding to the health dangers of diabetes and tooth decay.
 We’re fortunate to have safe tap water AND to also have wonderful spring waters, offering consumer choice and an alternative to unhealthy beverages.

 We support improving access to tap water; however, this should be in addition, not a replacement to, supplying bottled spring water!
-Water is the healthiest way to hydrate and 44% of consumers said that they would buy a different (most likely sugary) alternative drink if bottled water was not available.
 At a time of rising levels of obesity and when all public health messages are encouraging regular hydration, we should not be discouraging consumers from choosing water, but embracing all our amazing natural source waters!
 For more information please head the NWSA website